jamisoncozart/Pacific-Resources-Group/Project Proposal.md

 * Permanent deployment with AWS or other hosting service.

-* Build a webhost enviroment and deploy project on Raspberry Pi
+* Build a webhost enviroment and deploy project on Raspberry Pi.

 ### _**Tools for Additional Features:**_